dimitar-seraffimov/mlx7-week2-search-engine-on-MS-marco/README.md

 Instructions to run what I have:

 - combine the files by running dataprep/combine_data.py
-- create triplets for the individual splits from dataprep/train_tkn.ipynb
+- create triplets for the individual splits by running - dataprep/create_triplets.py
 - python 00_tkn_ms_marco.py
 - 01_build_embedding_matrix.py